P-p-H-d/mlib/README.md

 shall be added to all generated functions and types.
 The second argument of the macro is the type to embed within the container.
 It can be any C type.
-The third argument of the macro is optionnal and is the oplist to use.
+The third argument of the macro is optional and is the oplist to use.
 See below for more information.